kareematif-bakli/Unity-Learning-Alphapet-and-Numbers-Game/README.md

 <img src="Images/learn letters.PNG" style="width:700px;height:300px;">

-SCeond Game is A Runner Game contan of two different Level Level 1 you Collect Alphapet accorin to word display and soub=nd say it to remeber it's pronounce
+Seeond Game is A Runner Game contan of two different Level Level 1 you Collect Alphapet accorin to word display and soub=nd say it to remeber it's pronounce